Shedrack-Sunday/Conference-Page-Design/README.md

 > This project is the landing page for the registrations and details for
 >the 2022 PAN African Cloud computing Summit.
-> details on visiting speakers, and key functions were designed
+> details on visiting speakers and key functions were designed

 ## 🛠 Built With <a name="built-with"></a>